Rosalynn and Jimmy Carter were not only a global power couple but also best friends and life mates

-Then Jimmy Carter called for help from his family's peanut farming warehouse.
-The future U.S. president couldn't manage on his own, and they had no money to hire employees.
-So his wife gathered their sons and went to answer the company phone.
-Soon she was managing finances and handling customers.

-Before long, "I knew more on paper about the business than he did, and he would take my advice about things," Rosalynn Carter told The Associated Press ahead of their 75th anniversary in 2021.
+PLAINS, Ga.
+(AP) — Jimmy and Rosalynn Carter could not remember their first meeting.
+She was a newborn.
+He wasn't long out of diapers himself, a would-be U.S. president peering down at the future first lady his mother had delivered a few days earlier.

-Their marriage was almost a decade old when she went to the warehouse, but that was perhaps the true beginning of a partnership that won the Georgia governor's office in 1970, the White House in 1976 and then propelled the Carters through four decades as global humanitarians.
-Undergirding that path was a small-town love story that spanned 77 years of marriage and two decades of family friendships before that.
+What flourished in the near-century to follow was a partnership that won the Georgia governor’s office, the White House and then propelled the Carters through four decades as global humanitarians.
+Undergirding that path was a small-town love story that made them more than a power couple: They were life mates and best friends.

-Their shared journey ended Nov.
-19 with Rosalynn Carter's death at the age of 96.
-The former president, now 99, was with her when she died at their home in Plains, where they lived all their lives, with the exceptions of his college and Navy years, one gubernatorial term and their White House years from 1977-81.
+Rosalynn Carter died Nov.
+19 at the age of 96.
+The former president, now 99, was with her when at their home in Plains, where they lived all their lives, with the exceptions of his college and Navy years, one gubernatorial term and their White House years from 1977-81.

 “Rosalynn was my equal partner in everything I ever accomplished,” Jimmy Carter said in a statement released upon her death by The Carter Center, which they co-founded in 1982 after leaving Washington.
 “She gave me wise guidance and encouragement when I needed it.
 As long as Rosalynn was in the world, I always knew somebody loved and supported me.”